 Implicit in this definition are three important elements of the index.
-First, we are concerned with capacities - or potential - for resilience, not the actual realization of resilience in a particular hazard event (Norris et al., 2008).
-However, information about the realization of resilience can be used to validate potential resilience and refine the index components.
+First, we are concerned with capacities - or potential - for resilience, not the actual realisation of resilience in a particular hazard event (Norris et al., 2008).
+However, information about the realisation of resilience can be used to validate potential resilience and refine the index components.
 Second, learning, adaptation and transformation are vital to resilience because they provide a strategic feedback loop back to the capacities of preparation, coping and recovery (Berkes, 2007; O'Neill and Handmer, 2012).
-Learning, adaptation and transformation are also mechanisms for adjusting responses and behaviour and provide flexibility for facing an uncertain, unpredictable future (Berkes, 2007).
+Learning, adaptation and transformation are also mechanisms for adjusting responses and behaviour and provide flexibility for facing an uncertain, unpredictable future (Berkes, 2007) and can be proactive for future events, or reactive in response to an event that has already occurred (Handmer and Dovers, 1996; Engle, 2011).
 Flexibility is an important element of disaster resilience because natural hazard events will continue to occur, but we do not know where, when, or of what magnitude these events will be.
-Third, we also use the term natural hazard events rather than natural disasters because with appropriate preparation, natural hazard events can occur but not result in natural disasters (Annan, 2003).
-However, the terms natural hazards and natural disasters are sometimes used interchangeably to mean any natural hazard event - floods, fires, storms, tsunami, cyclones and so forth - that potentially disrupt and cause loss in society.
-Natural disaster is also a preferable term for communicating with the general public.
+Third, while often used interchangeably we use the term natural hazard events rather than natural disasters because with appropriate preparation, natural hazard events can occur but not result in natural disasters (Annan, 2003).
+However natural disaster is generally a preferable term for communicating with the general public.